 More people experience low libido than you might think!
 It can be a hard topic to talk about, but lots of women go through dips in their sexual drive throughout their lives, whether short-term, or for longer periods.
 There are many reasons sexual engagement can falter, and they are as varied as the people who experience it.
 We’re here to help you learn about what you’re experiencing, and what you can do about it!

 It can be easy to ignore symptoms of low libido.
 If you have trouble getting in the mood and would rather do dishes or catch up on Netflix than spend some quality bedroom time, it may be something you can relate to.

 - Why is an active sex life important?

-- What can cause low libido?
+- What can cause a low libido?

-- Strategies to improve libido
+- Strategies to improve your libido

 Although experiencing low libido can be hard on both you and your partner, it’s important to recognize how common this condition is for aging men and women to experience.
 If you find yourself asking the question, “why do I have a low libido?” it could be due to your habits and lifestyle—and the good news is that habits and lifestyle are not permanent!
 Low libido is actually very addressable.